-- A. Do Nothing: The TLO could refuse to lease the subject lands and discourage further development of mineral resources on Trust lands in this area.
-This is not in the interest of the Trust as it would prevent the Trust from receiving royalty revenue from the deposit being mined. - B. Alternate Option: The TLO could offer the lands for competitive leasing.
-This is not a preferred option because the mineral estate is encumbered by the applicant. - C. Proceed as Proposed: The TLO would receive revenues from lease rentals, obtain data on the mineral endowment of its lands and receive royalty revenues from development.
+- A. Do Nothing: The TLO could refuse the offer to lease the subject lands and discourage further development.
+This is not a preferred option because it would limit the royalty received off Trust lands in a market of high gold prices. - B. Alternate Option: The TLO could offer the lands for competitive leasing.
+This is not a preferred option because it would prevent the applicant from reaching additional ore reserves in the Fort Knox Pit.
+Further, the applicant owns State of Alaska Mining Claims encumbering the subject lands' mineral rights.
+To competitively lease the lands would be contrary to the Trust's interest. - C. Proceed as Proposed: The TLO would receive revenues from lease rentals and continue to receive royalty revenues from the development of the Fort Knox pit.